 LFN

-The LFN (formerly known as LWN) is a voluntary association of feminists in the larger Loretto Community (The Loretto community is composed of Sisters of Loretto and Loretto Co-Members).
-We are committed to act for the empowerment of women and all people.
-We agree to work toward transforming institutional, personal, and structural relationships based on domination and subordination, both within the Loretto Community and beyond it.
+Founded within the Loretto Community, the Loretto Feminist Network (formerly known as Loretto Women’s Network) was a voluntary association of feminists in the larger Loretto Community committed to act for the empowerment of women and all people.
+Members agreed to work toward transforming institutional, personal, and structural relationships based on domination and subordination, both within the Loretto Community and beyond it.

 Learn more about LFN here.